Inclusive design – public furniture for public good

 Inclusive design includes all people, regardless of health, ability, age, culture and ethnicity, sex and gender, class and socioeconomic status, and preferred use of space.

 Inclusive Design is becoming increasingly relevant as we evolve the design of public spaces from focusing on buildings and facilities to a more holistic kind of placemaking.
 One that encourages people to connect with spaces over time and create sustainable communities, rather than passing through them in a merely transactional way.

-Examples of how inclusive design can look like
+Examples of what inclusive design can look like

 Here are some general examples of what inclusive design looks like when it is being implemented seamlessly in our public spaces.

-Making spaces accessible to the disabled with wider doorways, ramps, wheelchair spaces or elevated seating with armrests
+Making spaces accessible for people with disabilities with wider doorways, ramps, wheelchair spaces or elevated seating with armrests